swigof/Bnuuy-Deliverance/README.md

 and camera can fall apart.
 * Maps can only scroll vertically
 * Maps must have a width of 20 and height of atleast 19
-* camera_y should always start with values greater than 8 as it assumes it can buffer one line lower (currently this defaults to the bottom of a map anyway)
+  * camera_y will always start with a value of 8 or more to buffer one line lower

 ### Structure Notes